Topics Map > University of Chicago > IT Services > Applications, Operating Systems, & Devices > Applications

 Hold on a minute there!
 You do not own the license, but the University owns it.
 You, however, maintain the right to use the software as long as you are currently University faculty, student, or staff.

 There is no catch!
 But you might miss having your own personal copy of the CDs and manuals, and miss not having access complimentary access to the technical support from Microsoft.
 You will, however, have access to free upgrades and support from our ITS Service Desk, who is reachable at 773-703-5800.

 The ITS Service Desk provides up-and-running installation support for the software made available through the Microsoft Campus Agreement.

 Individuals are NOT eligible for complimentary telephone support directly from Microsoft, but you can certainly feel free to utilize whatever online resources that Microsoft provides as well as their for-pay offerings.

-My computer doesn't meet the minimum requirements for the current version of Office/Windows; can I get an older version through this program?
+My computer does not meet the minimum requirements for the current version of Office and Windows.
+Are older versions available through this program?

-No, the Campus Agreement only provides us with Win-32 Operating System UPGRADE rights.
-You must already have a legally licensed Microsoft Operating System on your machine to upgrade.
+No, the Campus Agreement only provides us with Windows Operating System UPGRADE rights.
+You must have a legally licensed Microsoft Operating System already on your machine to upgrade.

-Students are NOT permitted to loan/lend their copies of the Student Media.
-Each copy of Student Media has a unique Product Key through which Microsoft has implemented Product Activation, which limits the number of possible installations using a particular key.
-In accordance with the Microsoft End-User License Agreement, student users may install a copy of Microsoft Office on a single computer, then install a second copy of Microsoft Office for their exclusive use on a portable computer.
-For other Campus Agreement software, student users may install a copy of the software on a single computer only.
-If a student were to lend/loan their copy of the Student Media, then they would find that no more installations are possible once the install limit has been reached and the associated activation has been performed.
+You are NOT permitted to share your copies of the Student Media.
+Each copy of Student Media has a unique Product Activation Key, which limits the number of installations per license.
+In accordance with the Microsoft End-User License Agreement, you may install a copy of Microsoft Office on two computers.
+For other Campus Agreement software, you may install a copy of the software on a single computer.
+If you share your copy of the Student Media after completing your two installations, the installations will fail.